nandemonogatari/QuickView-3.0/README.md

 **Building and modifying**

-If you wanna build and or edit yourself i've been using the [Delphi IDE](https://www.embarcadero.com/products/delphi/starter).
+If you wanna build and or edit it yourself i've been using the [Delphi IDE](https://www.embarcadero.com/products/delphi/starter).
 Just open the .dproj files with that.

 **License**